stt-datacore/website/static/crew/jake_author_crew.md

 published: true
 ---

 Freeze and forget for the Inspiring collection.
-Pray that his event gets another replay if you expect to ever use him.
+A few traits should trigger mega bonuses down the line, but his bases are best suited to requisition shuttles.